ckeditor/ckeditor5/packages/ckeditor5-indent/docs/features/indent.md

 ## Demo

-Use the indent {@icon @ckeditor/ckeditor5-indent/theme/icons/indent.svg Indent} or outdent {@icon @ckeditor/ckeditor5-indent/theme/icons/outdent.svg Outdent} toolbar buttons in the editor below to control the level of indentation of the content, both for paragraph text, headers and list items.
+Use the indent {@icon @ckeditor/ckeditor5-indent/theme/icons/indent.svg Indent} or outdent {@icon @ckeditor/ckeditor5-indent/theme/icons/outdent.svg Outdent} toolbar buttons in the editor below to control the level of indentation of the content, both for paragraph text, headers, and list items.

 {@snippet features/indent}